 The Apple HomePod (2nd generation) and HomePod mini use Apple AirPlay to stream music from your iPhone.
 They also come equipped with plenty of iOS-specific features.
 These include seamless Apple Music integration, the “Hey Siri” voice assistant, and the company’s proprietary Handoff function.
 Those with multiple Apple devices under the same iCloud account can use peer-to-peer AirPlay.
 Similarly, owning several HomePod mini devices allows stereo playback and the creation of a multi-room audio system.

 However, as is commonplace nowadays, Apple seals many of its features behind a walled garden.
 The HomePod mini is no exception, working only with iPhones and iPads.
 The speaker uses Apple’s proprietary AirPlay feature to stream music, leaving Android users out of the loop.
 The speaker does not support Bluetooth audio and instead connects via 802.11n Wi-Fi.
 Downloading a third-party app like AirMusic may provide a workaround.
 However, this connection method is unreliable and not officially supported by Apple.
 Also, without the “Hey Siri” voice assistant feature, the speaker is a questionable purchase for Android fans.
-The Apple HomePod mini (2nd generation) should own a more OS-agnostic feature set to scoop up a greater pool of fans.
+The Apple HomePod mini (2nd generation) should own a more OS-agnostic feature set to scoop up more fans.

 A microphone mute button